Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 And that brings us to this blog!
 I hope to at the very least highlight all the wonderful people and resources which helped me along the way.
 Additionally, I would love to help to de-mystify the topic and show that it really is accessible and understandable to anyone with a curious mind, both technical and non-technical.

-In addition to the resources linked above, this project leant heavily on Andrew Shaw's [MusicAutoBot](https://github.com/bearpelican/musicautobot/tree/master) project and Nick Ryan's [Coding a Paper](https://www.youtube.com/playlist?list=PLam9sigHPGwOe8VDoS_6VT4jjlgs9Uepb) series, which you should totally check out.
+In addition to the resources linked above, this project leant heavily on Andrew Shaw's [MusicAutoBot](https://github.com/bearpelican/musicautobot/tree/master) project and Nick Ryan's [Coding a Paper](https://www.youtube.com/playlist?list=PLam9sigHPGwOe8VDoS_6VT4jjlgs9Uepb) series, which themselves were built upon the shoulders of giants.
 Thanks guys!

-## Planning / Approach

 # Basics